quantumdata/docs/ising.md

 ## Descriptions
 ### Lay description
-Each pixel in a snapshot represents a little magnetic arrow (a.k.a a spin) variable, pointing either up (black) or down (white).
+Each pixel in a snapshot represents a little magnetic arrow (a.k.a a *spin*) variable, pointing either up (black, value +1) or down (white, value -1).
 These spins interact with their nearest neighbors, and try to align themselves.
 This alignment is only perfect at very small temperatures, resulting in a ferromagnetic system (phase label 0).
 As the temperature increases beyond critical, thermal fluctuations prevent the alignment and the system transitions into a paramagnetic system (phase label 1) where spins point up & down randomly.
 Possible machine learning applications on this dataset include:
 * Learning to classify the snapshots into phase 0 or phase 1
 * Extracting the transition temperature from aWhile you're here, check out this quantum game I madeWhile you're here, check out this quantum game I made reduced dataset including only the smallest and largest temperatures [[1,2]](#References).
 * Learning the partition function $P(\textrm{configuration})$.

+Refer to the [Baselines](#baselines) section for example results.

 ### Advanced decscription
 Let ${ \sigma_1, \sigma_2, ... \sigma_L \}$ be a set of $L$ spin variables on a 2D lattice, with each spin $\sigma_i \in \{ -1, +1 \}$.
 Spins at lattice points $i,j$ interact with their nearest neighbors (indicated by $\langle i,j \rangle$) only, with an interaction strength $J$.
 The Hamiltonian governing these spins is